By Marla Funez

 The simple definition of multitasking is to complete more than one task at a time.
 Multitasking, however, is much more than that.
 It is about getting the most done efficiently and in the least amount of time.

 According to this 2017 study, multitasking is only truly considered multitasking when it is done consciously.
 This means even tasks that you do not want to do can be multitasked.
 The choice is in whether or not the tasks will be done simultaneously.
 Choosing to do multiple, different tasks at once means focusing on different subjects or actions at once.

-In order to multitask, you must divide your focus between more than one task.
-There is much research and literature such as Five Teaching and Learning Myths–Debunked written by Adam M. Brown, Althea Need Kaminske and the research done by Human Communication Research shows that the ability to multitask is limited.
-The top search result of the term “multitasking” indicated multitasking as a myth; however, there may be proof that it is possible within certain limitations.
+So how do you do this?
+You must divide your focus.
+There is much research and literature.
+Five Teaching and Learning Myths–Debunked written by Adam M. Brown, Althea Need Kaminske and the work done by Human Communication Research shows that the ability to multitask is limited.
+The top search result of the term “multitasking” indicated multitasking as a myth.
+However, there may be proof that it is possible within certain limitations.

 The best way to multitask successfully

-Whenever I choose to multitask, which is often, I prioritize tasks that take up quite a bit of mental focus (ie: reading or researching), and instead combine simple tasks that don’t require much focus at all (ie: grooming my nails while listening to an audiobook, or cleaning my house while preparing a meal).
+Whenever I choose to multitask, which is often, I prioritize tasks that take up quite a bit of mental focus, like reading or researching, and instead combine simple tasks that don’t require much focus at all, such as grooming my nails while listening to an audiobook or cleaning my house while preparing a meal.